 This section allows the State Superintendent to seek a state-of-education emergency declaration for a school that is chronically underperforming, has systemic educational failures, has been denied accreditation, or has insufficient turnaround plan results.
 Once the State Superintendent determines that a state-of-education declaration is justified, the State Board of Education must meet to approve or disapprove of the declaration.
 Upon approval of a state-of-education emergency declaration, the State Superintendent must notify the district superintendent, local school board, local legislative delegation, and Governor and must also assume management of the school.
-The district superintendent and members of the local district board may appeal the State Board of Education's approval of the declaration to the Administrative Law Court within ten business days of receipt of the notice of the declaration.
-Once a school that is subject to a state-of-education emergency declaration has met targets identified in the revised strategic plan for improvement for a minimum of three consecutive years, the State Superintendent must submit such documentation to the State Board of Education.
-SDE, in consultation with the district and local board of trustees, must develop a transition plan and timeline for returning management of the school to the district upon an affirmative vote by the State Board of Education to end the state-of-education emergency declaration.
+The district superintendent and members of the local district board may appeal the State Board of Education's approval of the declaration.
+Once a school that is subject to a state-of-education emergency declaration has met targets identified in the revised strategic plan for improvement for a minimum of three consecutive years, the State Superintendent must submit such documentation to the State Board of Education with the district and local board of trustees, must develop a transition plan and timeline for returning management of the school to the district upon an affirmative vote by the State Board of Education to end the state-of-education emergency declaration.